 Customer: Grand America Hotels and Resorts

-Project: Provide a centralized procurement resource to maximize furniture, fixtures and equipment (FF&E) capital expenditure
+Project: Provide a centralized procurement resource to help maximize Furniture, Fixtures & Equipment (FF&E) capital expenditure

-Business Impact: The solution minimized downtime/business disruption, and supported sustainability and innovation initiatives.
-In need of a large order with a short lead time, attention to detail made a major impact, and allowed internal staff to focus on key business imperatives and critical day-to-day operations.
+Business Impact: Minimized downtime/business disruption, supported sustainability and innovation initiatives.
+In need of a large order with a short lead time, attention to detail made a major impact and allowed internal staff to focus on key business imperatives and critical day-to-day operations.

 Enabler: Blue Ridge (Marietta, Ga., www.blueridgeinventory.com)